Off-Flavors · 20 min read

 When a guest or evaluator notices a fault, respond practically.
 Confirm the sensory issue if possible.
 Check whether the problem appears in one glass, one tap, one keg, one package, or multiple lots.
 A single dirty glass is a different problem from an old keg or a contaminated draft line.
 Document enough context to make the next action useful.

-How to Practice Without Recreating Exam Questions
+How to Practice Off-Flavor Recognition

 Use structured tasting instead of guessing games.
-Taste a fresh beer beside an older package of the same beer if you can do so safely and legally.
 Compare a brown-bottle beer stored cold with a green-bottle beer that has been mishandled only if you are intentionally training lightstruck recognition.
 Use commercial sensory kits or brewery-approved training materials when available.

 Frequently asked questions